Merkoba/Meltdown/README.md

 ## Models <a name="models"></a>

-You will need some models to play with.
+Local `gguf` models can be used.

 Here's a good one you can use:

 https://huggingface.co/QuantFactory/Meta-Llama-3-8B-Instruct-GGUF/blob/main/Meta-Llama-3-8B-Instruct.Q5_K_M.gguf

 You can find more on that site.

+The bigger the model, the more it will take to load.

 ---